 The superfood papaya is the key ingredient in this incredible recovery drink.
 Blending papaya into your drinks creates a very creamy and smooth texture.
 Papaya has plenty of active enzymes that aid digestion.

-Flavoured with vanilla and blended with Greek yogurt, this smoothie is rich in protein and calcium, both of which aid muscle and bone growth.
-A great way to enhance the health benefits of this drink is to add an additional superfood like Aloe Vera.
+Flavored with vanilla and blended with Greek yogurt, this smoothie is rich in protein and calcium, both of which aid muscle and bone growth.
+A terrific way to enhance the health benefits of this drink is to add an additional superfood like aloe vera.
 This is a natural diuretic.
-It is better to use the thick gooey natural stuff, though you can also use Aloe Vera water.
+It is better to use the thick gooey natural stuff, although you can also use aloe vera water.
 A little goes a long way, so use just a spoonful of the thick stuff, especially if you have a sensitive stomach.

 You can substitute the bananas in the recipe with pineapple if you wish.
 Pineapple is a refreshing addition to any summer drink.
 It is an unusually high source of vitamin C ― even higher than oranges.

 6. Passion Fruit Hurricane

-Cool yourself down after a sweaty workout session with this exhilarating fruit cocktail that blends together pink grapefruit juice and passion fruit puree with dark rum.
+Cool yourself down after a sweaty workout session with this exhilarating fruit cocktail that blends pink grapefruit juice and passion fruit puree with dark rum.
 Serve chilled, garnished with a wedge of fresh grapefruit.

-A popular citrus fruit, the grapefruit is a marvelous source of nutrients like vitamins A, C, folate, fibre, choline, limonins and lycopene.
-It is well known for its antioxidant and immunity boosting properties.
+A popular citrus fruit, the grapefruit is a marvelous source of nutrients like vitamins A, C, folate, fiber, choline, limonins and lycopene.
+It is well-known for its antioxidant and immunity-boosting properties.
 It aids digestions and helps lower cholesterol.